andrebraga7/the-maintenance-co/README.md

 ## **Manager Dashboard**

 ### **Manager menu**
-The manager dashbaord has it's out sub navigation menu underneath the top navigation.
+The manager dashbaord has it's own sub navigation menu underneath the top navigation.
 It has links to the internal pages of the dashboard: *jobs, add user* and *users*.

 <details><summary><b>Manager dashboard menu</b></summary>